-John Brown, Rose and the Midnight Cat by Jenny Wagner Catnip 2009 £6.99
+John Brown, Rose and the Midnight Cat by Jenny Wagner Catnip 2009 £6.99 though it has to be said one that (naturally) leaves the Cattists feeling smug.

 In the days of Cow Gum and scissors, when Liberator was put to bed at a real 'paste-up', there was always a battle between the Cattist and Doggist factions of the Collective over children's books to illustrate the review pages.
 Jenny Wagner has perhaps come up with a title to resolve the conflict,